ridalo/Professional-Readme-Generator/README.md

 # Installation
 The following necessary dependencies must be installed to run the application properly:
 # Usage
-​This application is used for creating a team profile.
+​​This application is used for creating generated read me file.
 # License
   This project is license under the MIT license.
 # Test
 To run tests, you need to run the following command: node index.js
 # Contributing
 ​Contributors: Richard Long
 # Questions
-If you have any questions about the repo, open an issue or contact [ridalo](https://github.com/ridalo)
+If you have any questions about the repo, open an issue or contact [ridalo](https://github.com/ridalo) directly [ridalo1989@gmail.com](mailto:ridalo1989@gmail.com).
 # Walkthrough Demo of App
 View at: